MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/accessing-registry-keys-safely.md

 -   *Class installers* and *co-installers* cannot call registry functions to create, change, or delete registry values that are reserved for use by the operating system.

-    For more information, see [Accessing the Registry by Class Installers and Co-Installers](accessing-the-registry-by-class-installers-and-co-installers.md).

 For more information about the access permissions of registry keys, see [Registry Key Security and Access Rights](https://go.microsoft.com/fwlink/p/?linkid=194542).